Jerrrry123/JerryScript/README.md

 # installing from the Lua repository

 Press `u`

 Type `search repository`

-Check the toggle to download the script from stands repo This will also make the script automatically update whenever new updates are released.
+Check the toggle to download the script from stands repo.

+This will also make the script automatically update whenever new updates are released.